ENG-SLCA/site/syllabus.md

 * Submitting work to this course that you intend to use outside of the course (e.g., for a job) without prior approval.
 * Using resources during a test or quiz beyond those explicitly allowed in the test or quiz's instructions.
 * Viewing another's solution to a problem and basing your own solution on it.

+If there is any question that your behavior may be non-reasonable, please come to me for guidance first!